Edirom/Edirom-Online/README.md

 ## Get started

 Edirom Online is a web application written in XQuery and JavaScript, and designed for deployment in [eXist-db].
-Please be aware, the software is still under high development and has to be seen as beta software.

 ### Cloning this repository